Teachers Resources for Teachers Therapy Resources Occupational Therapy Resources for Teachers

 Classroom Sensory Screening Tool

-The sensory qualities of our classrooms have a direct influence on student participation and learning.
-Learning spaces that have too much or too little sensory stimulation can serve as a barrier to student energy regulation, attention and readiness to engage in learning.
-Students have differences in how they process their sensory world and for many, the classroom can be a very busy and overwhelming place.
+We know as teachers that the sensory qualities of our classrooms can significantly influence student participation and learning.
+Learning spaces that have too much or too little sensory stimulation can serve as a barrier to a student’s attention and readiness to engage in learning.

-– What elements of your classroom are working well.
+– See what elements of your classroom are working well

 Occupational Therapy Resources for Teachers